 What is the University of Salford’s reputation?

-There was a strong performance by Salford in the latest Research Excellence Framework (REF 2021) in which 78 per cent of its submissions were rated world-leading or internationally excellent.
+Salford is in 72nd place of our main academic ranking for the second year in a row.
+There was a strong performance in the latest Research Excellence Framework (REF 2021) in which 78 per cent of its submissions were rated world-leading or internationally excellent — helping the university to reach 67th place in our research quality index.

 What degree courses have been discontinued and what new courses are available?